vkn84527/BANK-SYSTEM-IN-PYTHON/README.md

 # How To Run The Project?
 In order to run the project, you must have installed Python on your PC.
 After downloading the project, follow the steps below:

+# Step1:
+Extract/Unzip the file

+#Step2:
+Go inside the project folder, then, double click the banking.py file and you are ready to go.

+This is a simple Console Based system, specially written for the beginners.
+This Simple Bank System in Python project with source code is free to download, Use for educational purposes only!
+For the project demo, have a look at the video below: